-The statute also provides that the right to bring a wrongful death claim can be inherited.
-However, inheriting that right does not impact the statute of limitations under La.
-Civil Code §2315.1, which states that any such action must be brought within one year from the death of the deceased.
+The statute also provides that the right to bring a wrongful death case can be inherited.
+However, inheriting that right does not impact the statute of limitations under CC Art.
+2315.1, which states that any such action must be brought within one year from the deceased’s death.

 - Funeral and burial expenses

 - Loss of current and future income

 - Value of the services that the decedent would’ve provided if alive

 - Loss of care, companionship, and emotional support

 Economic damages describe the type of compensation that is used to cover out-of-pocket expenses related to the death of a loved one.
 These damages are intended to return the estate or surviving family to the financial position they found themselves in prior to the death of their loved one.

 Economic damages are objective, in that they stem from specific monetary losses that have already occurred.
 That means it is possible to identify down to the last dollar what the value of a claim for economic compensation is.

 Establishing the value of these damages can often be done through the use of documents like medical bills and funeral home receipts.
 These documents paint a clear picture of the economic cost of a wrongful death.